-No. Adaptation and Resilience checklist for Overall Assessment Hydrogen Production Facilities For verifier to complete 1.
-Section 1: 0 within are Clear boundaries and critical interdependencies between the production facility and the sidentified. system it op erates Boundaries of the infrastructure are defined using: 1. a listing of all assets and activities associated with the use of the bond proceeds, 2. a map of their location, and 3. identification of the expected operational life of the activity, asset or project.
-1.2 Critical interdependencies between the infrastructure and the system within which operates are identified.
-Identification of these interdependencies should consider to potential for adverse impacts arising from, but not limited to: The effects of supply disruption or interruption on dependent electricity users or populations; Exacerbation of wildfires; Relationships of the asset/activity to surrounding water bodies and water courses; Relationships of the asset/project to residential neighbourhoods surrounding the plant; Damage or reduction in value of neighbouring property due to boundary structures at risk of falling during storm events; Reduction in value of neighbourhood property due to pollution caused by the chemical facilities, due to extreme weather events (e.g., release of toxic chemicals due to failure in safety systems in case of extreme weather events);
+Adaptation and Resilience checklist for No. Proof Given Overall Assessment Hydrogen Production Facilities Hydrogen Production Facilities For verifier to complete 1.
+Section 1: Clear boundaries and critical interdependencies between the production facility and the system it operates within are identified. erates 1.1 Boundaries of the infrastructure are defined using: a listing of all assets and activities associated with the use of the bond proceeds, a map of their location, and identification of the expected operational life of the activity, asset or project.
+1.2 Critical interdependencies between the infrastructure and the system within which it operates are identified.
+Identification of these interdependencies should consider the potential for adverse impacts arising from, but not limited to: 1.
+The effects of supply disruption or interruption on dependent electricity users or populations; 2.
+Exacerbation of wildfires; 3.
+Relationships of the asset/activity to surrounding water bodies and water courses; 4.
+Relationships of the asset/project to residential neighbourhoods surrounding the plant; 5.
+Damage or reduction in value of neighbouring property due to boundary structures at risk of falling during storm events; 6.
+Reduction in value of neighbourhood property due to pollution caused by the chemical facilities, due to extreme weather events (e.g., release of toxic chemicals due to failure in safety systems in case of extreme weather events);

-No. Adaptation and Resilience checklist for Proof Given Overall Assessment Hydrogen Production Facilities For verifier to complete 2.
-Reduction in biodiversity or High Conservation Valu^{e40} habitat; Relationships of the asset/project to nearby flood zones; Fire and other practices that affect air quality; Appropriation of land or economic assets from nearby vulnerable groups41; An assessment has been undertaken to identify the key physical climate hazards to which the produc tion facility will be exp osed and vulnerable to over its operating life 2.1 Key physical climate risks and indicators of these risks are identified based on: a) a range of climate hazards, and b) information about risks in the current local context, including reference to any previously identified relevant hazard zones, e.g., flood zones.
+No. Adaptation and Resilience checklist for Proof Given Overall Assessment Hydrogen Production Facilities to complete 2.
+Section 2: Reduction in biodiversity or High Conservation Valu^{e40} habitat; Relationships of the asset/project to nearby flood zones; Fire and other practices that affect air quality; Appropriation of land or economic assets from nearby vulnerable groups41; the produc tion facility will be expo osed and vulnerable to over its operating life 2.1 Key physical climate risks and indicators of these risks are identified based on: a range of climate hazards, and b) information about risks in the current local context, including reference to any previously identified relevant hazard zones, e.g., flood zones.
 In order to be confident that assets and activities are robust and flexible in the face of climate change uncertainties, it is essential that the climate risks being assessed and addressed cover those that are of greatest relevance to the production of hydrogen.
 Is there a good understanding of the risks facing the facility today?
 In five years?
 In ten years?
-Are risks defined and detailed?
 Are risk areas for hazardous materials42 identified?
-Was a hazard assessment conducted to identify toxic, flammable, volatile and reactive chemicals^{43 44}?
+Was a hazard assessment conducted to identify toxic, flammable, volatile and reactive chemicals^{43,44}?
 Was a Risk management plan (RMP) conducted for the chemicals in the list of regulated substances45?
 Is there an accident management plan in place?
 Time horizon is set according to the severity of the risks.
 Higher risk locations: shorter time (every 5 years).
 Lower risk locations: Longer time (every 10 years).
 See Section 5.3 of the Background Paper for tools and reference guidelines to assess degree of risks.
 Where accurate assessments of climate variability for specific locations are not possible, use worst-case scenarios.
 Optional guidance for carrying out risk assessments is offered in Section 5.3 of the Background Document.
 The potential impacts that must be considered in the risk assessment include the ones described in the following sections (2.2-2.9) 46 : 2.2 Temperature rise and heat waves Potential increase in temperature may result in expansion and stress of plant, pipework and fittings.
 There could be an increase in dust emissions from the site.
 There could be an increase in odour from the site.
 Increase in fugitive or diffuse emissions from the site.
 Increase in pollution